laisen02/notion-heatmap/docs/context.md

     - Step 1: Click "Delete My Account".
     - Step 2: Confirm deletion by re-entering their username and accepting a permanent deletion warning.

 ---

+Nav bar
+when user land on www.notionheatmap.com, nav bar just show :
+- logo & name.
+- dark mode toggle
+- log in

+when user didnt login condition, but there get a link via other who share their profile link to others to see, nav bar should show
+- logo & name
+- how It Works
+- create heatmap ( navigate to login page, as they need to log in, have a account only can create a new heatmap)
+- dark mode toggle
+- login

+when user in login condition, nav bar should show
+- logo & name
+- dashboard
+- profile
+- create
+- settings
+- dark mode toggle
+- sign out

+---